lance201/East_Coast_General_Hospital_EMR/README.md

 The database captures people such as Doctors, Nurses and Patients as entities and they are related to the Rooms they stay in or care for and Departments they belong to.
 A Patient may be encountered by a Doctor and assisted by multiple Nurses in a Visit in a Room for medical examination, and may be required for additional lab tests and examinations, which is recorded through the Requisition.

-The project uses simple handlebars to create static pages for front end UI with data stored and accessed through SQL.
+The project uses simple handlebars to create static pages for front end UI with data stored and accessed through SQL queries.

 ## Schema